nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

   * Gordon shows an error message
   * Use case resumes from step 2

+**Use case: `listRecipes`**

+**MSS:**
+1. User requests to see all their recipes
+2. Gordon shows a list of all currently stored recipes

+Use case ends.

+**Extensions**
+* The list is empty.
+    * Use case ends.

+**Use case: `check`**

+**MSS:**
+1. User requests to check a specific recipe
+2. Gordon brings up the specified recipe for the user to peruse

+Use case ends.

+**Extensions**
+* The recipe does not exist.
+    * Use case ends.
+* Input was entered incorrectly
+  * Use case resumes from step 1

 **Use case: `find`**

 **MSS:**
 1. User has a large cookbook
-2. User searches for a specific recipe by a keyword
+2. User searches for a specific recipe by either keyword, calories, difficulty, ingredients, price or tags.
-3. Gordon returns a list of all the recipes which contain that keyword
+3. Gordon returns a list of all the recipes which contain what the user is looking for
 4. User checks the recipe for cooking

 Use case ends.